whdinata/mestara-034cd/mentorship.md

         actions: []
       - title: Business Case Study
         content: >
-          Project group to solve real business problems during 5 weeks of Mentorship with final presentation at the end.
+          Working in a group project to solve real business problems during 5 weeks of Mentorship with final presentation at the end.
 Group is diversify based on education background, university so our mentees get to network and work with diverse people
         actions: []
         image_alt: lorem-ipsum
         media_position: top